dcoobs/munkitimewindow/README.md

 ```
 Note that the name of the .plist corresponds to the variable *BUNDLE_ID* in MunkiTimeWindow.py.
 So for the example above, BUNDLE_ID should be set to 'org.example.my.MunkiTimeWindow'.

-See MunkiTimeWindow.mobileconfig for an example of a generated mobileconfig file.
+See org.example.my.MunkiTimeWindow.plist for a sample plist to use with mcxToProfile and MunkiTimeWindow.mobileconfig for an example of the resulting mobileconfig file.

 ### Preferences .plist
 If you're setting Munki Time Window preferences using a plist, they should be set in the Munki preferences file (/Library/Preferences/ManagedInstalls.plist) as follows: